shred/acme4j/src/doc/docs/usage/account.md

 You can also get the list of contacts via` getContacts()`, and modify or remove contact `URI`s there.
 However, some CAs do not allow to remove all contacts.

+!!! note
+    `AccountBuilder` only accepts contact addresses when a _new account_ is created.
+To modify an existing account, use `Account.modify()` as described in this section.

 ## Account Key Roll-Over

 It is also possible to change the key pair that is associated with your account, for example if you suspect that your key has been compromised.